MOOC ETH : Designing Resilient

 Program fee: Free / edX certificate 50 euros

-In this second MOOC we develop a critical understanding of what systems thinking entails and how it can become a helpful habit.
-The view from above contains techniques to deal with complexity, to zoom out of a system for zooming in on what matters most.
-We learn some basics of social network analysis and how to measure and interpret structures in networks, such as for resilience.
-We acquire an applicable toolset on i.e. the transformative potential of resilience, which leads over to an extended look into circularity, from a circular economy to five types of circular flows.
+we develop a critical understanding of what systems thinking entails and how it can become a helpful habit.
+We learn about living systems concepts of evolutionary biology, and how we as humans are entangled as part of living systems.
+The view from above contains techniques to deal with complexity, to zoom out of a system to zoom in on what matters most.
+We learn the basics of social network analysis and how to measure and interpret structures in networks, such as for resilience.
+We acquire an applicable toolset i.e. on the transformative potential of outer and inner resilience, which leads over to an extended look into circularity, from a circular economy to five types of circular flows.
 Finally, we learn about systemic innovation, how to nudge complex systems to transform, and with what tools this may be possible.

 2.0 Welcome and introduction